emhagman/turing-simulator/README.md

 	go run turing.go <jsonfilename.json>

 If you do not provide a filename, turing.json will be used.
+If at any point in time something is printed to the "PRINTER" using the "Print" key in the Rules array, the Turing Machine will be assumed to be an Enumerator.
+The Enumerator will stop after 50 characters has been printed.
+This will change very soon but you can modify the code to change this cut-off value for now.

 The format for the JSON files should be fairly self explanatory.
 An example file looks like this: